saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

 This command starts the Rack appserver and the WEBrick webserver.
 Prefixing it with `bundle exec` ensures that you are running with the gems specified in `Gemfile.lock`.
 Rack will look for `config.ru` and attempt to start our app based on the information there.

-If you're developign locally, you can visit `localhost:9292` in your browser to see the webapp.
+If you're developing locally, you can visit `localhost:9292` in your browser to see the webapp.
 If you're using Cloud9, you will see a small popup in the terminal with a URL to your running webapp.
 It will open in a new tab in the IDE if you click on it, but you should open up a fresh browser tab and paste in that URL.

 Point a new Web browser tab at the running app's URL and verify that you can see "Hello World".